Skip to content

 categoryItemStyleStyles the category headers shown before each command group.

-closeOnSelectControls whether the palette automatically closes after running a command (default: true).
+closeOnSelectWhether the palette closes after running a command (default: true).

 Example Result